algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 - MISRA
 - AutoSAR

-Industries that are using HARFANG 3D are using it because they need to respect a lot of strong technical requirements, for example:
+Industries that are using Harfang 3D are using it because they need to respect a lot of strong technical requirements, for example:
 - Safety certifications
-- Embedability and custom hardware
+- Embeddability and custom hardware
 - Low power consumption

-HARFANG 3D is not a comptetitor of other game engines like Unity or Unreal Engine since there are a lot of differences between the uses of the engines.
+Harfang 3D is not a competitor of other game engines like Unity or Unreal Engine since there are a lot of differences between the uses of the engines.

-Compared to other game engines, HARFANG 3D has a couple of advantages for the industries:
+Compared to other game engines, Harfang 3D has a couple of advantages for the industries:
 - Open and secure license
 - Can run on premise 100% offline
 - Designed to handle large amounts of data